Island and Tower

 Shazira flies closer and calls out a warning to me.

-And I hear her voice echo loud and strong.
+I hear her voice echo loud and strong, but the language seems strange to my ears.

 The sounds and rhythms, the order of ideas, and the words themselves all accuse me.

-I am a stranger, an intruder.
+I am a stranger, an intruder, and slow to understand.

 The words pass through layer after layer, before I can find their meaning.